OpenNFT/OpenNFT/docs/quickstart.rst

 To stop scanning process press ``Stop`` button.
 All data will be saved to /Your/Data/Path/NF_Data_1

-After exit all MATLAB sessions will be terminated.
+After exit, all MATLAB sessions will be terminated if they were not initialized using the ``run_matlab`` command.
+Otherwise, use 'Crtl+C' in the Terminal to stop them.